 Environmental Engineering is above average in terms of popularity with it being the #136 most popular bachelor's degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

-College Factual looked at 12 colleges and universities when compiling its 2023 Best Environmental Engineering Bachelor's Degree Schools in the Southeast Region ranking.
+For its 2024 ranking, College Factual looked at 13 schools in the Southeast Region to determine which ones were the best for environmental engineering students pursuing a bachelor's degree.
 When you put them all together, these colleges and universities awarded 346 bachelor's degrees in environmental engineering during the 2020-2021 academic year.

 Choosing a Great Environmental Engineering School for Your Bachelor's Degree